ansible/event-driven-ansible/CONTRIBUTING.md

         pre-commit install

 Pre-commit is now set up to run each time you create a new commit.
-If you wish to run pre-commit against all files in the repository without performing a commit, you can run:
+If you wish to run pre-commit against all tracked files in the repository without performing a commit, you can run:

 ```
 pre-commit run --all